pwall567/kjson-pointer/README.md

 Note &ndash; **Breaking Change** &ndash; from version 5.0 of the library, the `tokens` array is no longer accessible as a `public` value.
-It was an oversight to allow it be accessed previously since array members may be modified, and a `JSONPointer` is intended to be immutable.
+It was an oversight to allow it to be accessible previously since array members may be modified, and a `JSONPointer` is intended to be immutable.
 The array of tokens may be obtained by the functions `tokensAsArray()` which returns a copy of the array, or `tokensAsList()` which returns an immutable `List`.